godotengine/godot-docs/classes/class_vehiclebody.rst

 | *Getter* | get_engine_force()      |
 +----------+-------------------------+

 Accelerates the vehicle by applying an engine force.
 The vehicle is only speed up if the wheels that have :ref:`VehicleWheel.use_as_traction<class_VehicleWheel_property_use_as_traction>` set to ``true`` and are in contact with a surface.
 The :ref:`RigidBody.mass<class_RigidBody_property_mass>` of the vehicle has an effect on the acceleration of the vehicle.
 For a vehicle with a mass set to 1000, try a value in the 25 - 50 range for acceleration.

-Note that the simulation does not take the effect of gears into account, you will need to add logic for this if you wish to simulate gears.
+**Note:** The simulation does not take the effect of gears into account, you will need to add logic for this if you wish to simulate gears.

 A negative value will result in the vehicle reversing.